ActiveCampaign/postmark-gem/README.md

 ## Sending a message with metadata

-To send metadata for emails you send, all you need to do is provide metadata for your messages in form of array of hashes.
+To send metadata for emails you send, all you need to do is provide metadata for your messages in form of hash map.

 ``` ruby
 client.deliver(from: 'sheldon@bigbangtheory.com',